biicode/docs/c++/building.rst

 Biicode uses CMake to configure and build your projects.

-As you could see, biicode knows how the source code files are connected each other.

-So it allows biicode to construct a base CMake layout to build your project automatically.
+Biicode knows how the source code files connect to each other, with this information, biicode constructs a base CMake layout to build your project automatically.

-But this automatic process does not prevent you having full control about your building process.
+But this automatic process is just a feature, **you can have full control over the building process**.

 Here, you'll learn how to define your **CMakeLists.txt** to delve into full functionality.

 .. container:: infonote

-     If you want to use your IDE with biicode check the section :ref:`Generators and IDEs<generators_ide>`.
+     Use your IDE with biicode, check the section :ref:`Generators and IDEs<generators_ide>`.

 .. _cmake_introduction: